 New, more spectrum efficient air interface technologies:

 The opening of existing 2G spectrum (900 and 1800 MHz) to more spectrum efficient technologies (like 3G and IMT-Advanced) will allow more capacity to be delivered over existing IMT spectrum.
 Up to today, peak wireless spectral efficiency is doubling every 30 months, but user demand for bandwidth doubles at a much faster rate, every 11 months.
 Moreover, for most users, 3G and IMT-Advanced technologies (like HSPA+, LTE, LTE-Advanced) already operate very close to the maximum spectral efficiency as defined by Shannon’s Law.
-Therefore, this measure alone will not be sufficient alone to fulfill the forecasted capacity needs in the future.

 Reducing the cell size in mobile network:

 The highest capacity demand occurs in dense urban centres at peak times.
 For instance, in one network in Europe, average network utilization stands at around 30%, but this rises to 90% for the densest urban centres (5% of sites) during peak hours.
 As a result, especially, the urban hotspot sites require additional capacity.
 However, in these areas networks are already very dense today and further real estate for sites is very hard to find and is costly.
 Smaller sites such as picocells are likely to be used to increase capacity at demand hotspots but there new challenges e.g. in terms of backhaul provision and site rental.
 Femtocells can also provide some capacity increase in specific situations, e.g. domestic environments where they can improve the indoor coverage.
-This option can offer higher capacity in certain environments but will not alone be sufficient to fulfill the forecasted capacity needs in all environments.

-New [mobile broadband/IMT] [Editors note: to be discussed and decided] spectrum:
+Additional spectrum for mobile broadband use :

-The expected capacity demand of mobile broadband traffic could be accommodated by agreeing new spectrum for mobile broadband use.
+The expected capacity demand of mobile broadband traffic could be accommodated by agreeing on additional spectrum for mobile broadband use.
 The ITU predicted (ITU Reports M.2072 and M.2078) that Europe will require at least 600MHz of additional spectrum on top of the already assigned (about 600 MHz MHz) to mobile by year 2020.
 Sufficient spectrum resources would also facilitate the development of innovative services and applications and stimulate competition in mobile broadband landscape to the benefit of consumers.

+Related to the identified IMT spectrum, some countries already have made 800MHz and 2.6GHz bands available for mobile broadband use in Europe and other countries will follow.
+Additionally, the band 3.4-3.8 GHz will be made available to mobile operators.
+Those frequency bands are necessary to cope with the actual needs for broadband capacity but may be not sufficient in the long term.
+There is a need to make available the already identified spectrum for terrestrial IMT at European level in an efficient and harmonized manner.
+Furthermore, there is a need to review the spectrum estimates due to the traffic predictions showing faster growth than estimated before.